 - Flexibility beats ideology: Being willing to rebuild when users need more is better than rigidly defending original choices

-These patterns aren't "Prisma patterns," they're patterns that emerge when solving production database problems.
+These patterns aren't "Prisma patterns," they're solutions that emerge when solving production database problems.
 We got here first.
 We'd argue our path was more direct.
-But the destination is the same.
+But the observed convergence validates tthe destination.

 Meanwhile, at Prisma